 Easy Lemon Cheesecake Bars are perfect for almost any occasion!
 Made with fresh lemon juice, lemon zest, cream cheese, and sour cream, they’re tangy, sweet, and so delicious.
 If you love lemon and cheesecake, you have to try this recipe!

 Lemon Cheesecake Bar Recipe

 Spring is slowly but surely on its way, and that means lots and lots of lemon recipes are in order!
-And since I know so many of you love lemon as much as I do, I couldn’t keep these luscious lemon cheesecake bars from you another minute longer.
+And since I know so many of you love lemon as much as I do, I couldn’t keep these luscious double lemon cheesecake bars from you another minute longer.
 They’re SO creamy!
 And loaded with tangy lemon flavor.
 But the best part?
 They’re so darn easy!
 You can whip them up in about 20 minutes, and they only require 30 minutes of bake time.
 Plus, no water bath or springform pan required!
-So if you’ve been too scared to try your hand at cheesecake, you should definitely try this recipe!!!
+So if you’ve been too scared to try your hand at cheesecake, you should definitely try this lemon bars recipe!!!
 It’s perfect for experienced bakers and novice ones.

 Tips and Tricks for Recipe Success

 Here are the ingredients you’ll need to make Lemon Cheesecake Bars:

 - cream cheese: always use full-fat!!! and be sure your cream cheese is very soft before you begin assembling the batter!

 - sour cream: makes the cheesecake batter tangy and creamy.
 Again, use full-fat.

 - sugar: granulated sugar works best for this recipe! we use a little more than most cheesecake recipes to balance out the tart from the lemon.

 - eggs: you’ll use whole eggs and egg yolks for this recipe.